 a) A listing of my services and fees for the out-of-court stage can be found here.
 There is a choice of services from "only a cease-and-declaration" to "full out-of-court-representation".

 In file sharing cases, I do not charge a fee for an initial consultation over the phone.
 Call me at

 If you have a low income, for instance if you are student or an intern, you might be eligible for legal aid.
-If you receive legal aid, the lawyer fee for out-of-court representation is only 15,- EUR.
-To be eligble for legal aid, you do not have to be a German citizen.
+If you receive legal aid, the lawyer fee for out-of-court representation is only 15,- EUR incl.
+Tax.
+To be eligible for legal aid, you do not have to be a German citizen.
 Feel free to ask me about that option.

 b) The goal is always, that you shall not pay or pay considerably less.
 In out-of-court cases it is my opinion, that any settlement including my fees should be less than the original claim brought against you.
 So even if you think you should pay something, but would like to pay less, you can give me a call and we can talk about this option.

 c) In-court-representation is also available.
 Fees are based on the claim that is brought against you.